About Africa @ Work

 The services listed below may be accessed individually or combined as part of a tailor-made package for clients.

 - Africa Strategy Briefings and Advisory

 - Business Facilitation

 - Africa Conference Rapporteur

 Dianna Games is Chief Executive of Africa @ Work, an advisory company focusing on African business.
 She is a leading commentator on business issues, trends and developments in Africa and has travelled extensively around the continent over the past two decades, visiting nearly 30 countries to date.

 She specialises in corporate engagements across Africa and has done research into regional economic developments, corporate and government investment trends, sector analysis for private clients and tracks business developments in Africa’s key markets.
 She is also a popular public speaker on issues related to business in Africa and addresses many of South Africa’s biggest companies and international conferences.

 She has written many published reports on African business issues, including the groundbreaking 2003 report published by the SA Institute for International Affairs: “South African Business in Africa: An Introductory Survey and Analysis”.

-She is also a Fellow of the Centre for Dynamic Markets at South Africa's leading business school - the Gordon Institute of Business Science (GIBS) attached to the University of Pretoria, and a Professor of Practice at the Johannesburg Business School.
+She is also a Fellow of the Centre for African Management and Markets at South African business school, Gordon Institute of Business Science (GIBS) attached to the University of Pretoria, and a Professor of Practice at the Johannesburg Business School.

-Dianna’s main area of speciality is Nigeria.
-She has been travelling to Nigeria since 1995 and writing about the country’s political economy.
-Since 2006, she has acted as the Honorary CEO of the South Africa-Nigeria Chamber of Commerce, playing a leading role in facilitating business and investment between Africa’s two biggest markets.
+Dianna's main area of speciality is Nigeria.
+She has been travelling to Nigeria since 1995 and writing about the country's political economy.
+Since 2006, she has acted as the Executive Director of the South Africa-Nigeria Business Chamber (www.sa-nigeriachamber.co.za), playing a leading role in facilitating business and investment between Africa's two biggest markets.